liaohainan/universal-env/README.md

 Checks if environment is a web environment.

 ### `isMiniApp: boolean`
+Checks if environment is an alibaba miniprogram environment.

+### `isWechatApp: boolean`
-Checks if environment is a mini app environment.
+Checks if environment is a wechat miniprogram environment.

 ### `isReactNative: boolean`
 Checks if environment is a React Native environment.